ldej/issuer/README.md

 The ACA-py docker image is made with the [acapy.dockerfile](./docker/acapy.dockerfile).
 It is a custom image where libindy is installed and the postgres plugin is installed as a wallet storage backend.
 I could only install the postgres plugin with the `indy-sdk` repository, that's why it is a git submodule. `aries-cloudagent-python` is included in this repo as a submodule, so I can run the latest ~master~, I mean _main_ branch.

-## Issuer docker image
+## Controller docker image

-The issuer docker image is used for both building and running the Go application.
+The controller docker image is used for both building and running the Go application.

 ## nginx and certbot